-DHPs are normally given as a short term solution to give a resident time to adjust their circumstances to be able to afford the rent shortfall themselves, although there are circumstances when help can be provided for longer.
-Awards are routinely made to help residents move to cheaper alternative accommodation or improve their financial situation.
-Awards can also be made to ease financial hardship as a result of a change in circumstances, a reduction in income, or where a tenancy is at risk.
+DHPs are made to help residents move to cheaper alternative accommodation, or improve their financial situation.
+They can also be made to ease financial hardship as a result of a change in circumstances, a reduction in income, or where a tenancy is at risk.

 Each request for a DHP is considered on its individual merits, taking into account the finances and personal circumstances of the resident.
 It's therefore important that you give as much information as possible when applying.